Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Multiplicative hypertoric varieties

 \section{Multiplicative hypertoric varieties}

-Here we begin by describing the construction of toric hyperk\"ahler varieties and their multiplicative versions.
+In this section, we describe the construction of hypertoric, or toric hyperk\"ahler, varieties and their multiplicative versions.
 The most basic hypertoric variety is the space $T^*\C^n$, which is holomorphic symplectic and in fact hyperk\"ahler, which is obvious from its identification with $\mathbb{H}^n.$ All other additive hypertoric varieties will be hyperhamiltonian reductions of this space.

 Hence we begin with the data of a split $k$-dimensional algebraic torus $T$ over $\C$ and a faithful linear action of $T$ on the affine space $\ACn$, which we may assume is diagonal in the usual basis.
-Furthermore, we assume that no coordinate subtorus lies in the image of $T$.
-In other words, letting $D\cong \mathbb{G}_m^n$ be the group of diagonal matrices in this basis, we have a short exact sequence of tori
+As discussed in the introduction, we assume that $T$ is unimodular: \begin{definition} For each subset $J\subset \{1,\dots, n\}$, we have a coordinate subtorus $(S^1)^J$, and a projection $\pi_J\colon T\to (S^1)^J$.
+We call $T$ {\bf unimodular} if whenever $\pi_J$ is an isogeny, it is an isomorphism. \end{definition} Furthermore, we assume that no coordinate subtorus lies in the image of $T$.
+Letting $D\cong \mathbb{G}_m^n$ be the group of diagonal matrices in this basis, we have a short exact sequence of tori